 A: Click here to download a PDF with a comprehensive explanation.

 Q: I see that you show the harmonic mean in the transaction summary table results for the valuation multiples.
 What is the harmonic mean?

 A: In the transaction summary of the subscriber search results we present medians, averages, coefficients of variation and harmonic means, depending on the data.
-Many practitioners and academics believe the harmonic mean is a better measure of central tendency for valuation multiples than the mean (the arithmetic average) or median (the middle value in a series).
+When price is the numerator, many practitioners and academics believe the harmonic mean is a better measure of central tendency for valuation multiples than the mean (the arithmetic average).
 Quoting Wikipedia:

 Shannon P. Pratt writes on page 140 of his second edition of The Market Approach to Valuing Businesses:

 Although the harmonic mean is not used frequently, probably because it is unfamiliar to most readers of valuation reports, it is conceptually a very attractive alternative measure to central tendency.

 In addition, Gilbert Matthews of Sutter Securities Inc. wrote an article in the June 2006 Business Valuation Update issue that explains what the harmonic mean is and provides a detailed example.
 Mark G. Filler of Filler & Associates P.A. replied to Mr. Matthews in the August 2006 Business Valuation Update.
 In addition, Mr. Matthews was quoted in the July 2001 Business Valuation Update as follows: